jeisteve999/retail-sales-analytics/README.md

-# retail-sales-analytics
+# 🛍️ Retail Sales Analytics

-Retail sales analysis by gender, age, and product category
+Retail sales analysis by gender, age, and product category.
-# 🛍️ Retail Sales Dataset Analytics

 This project analyzes customer purchase behavior in a retail store.
 The goal is to discover patterns in product preferences based on gender, age, and product category (beauty, clothing, electronics).

 ---

 ## 🎯 Project Goals

 - Identify purchase trends by gender.